naribi/GEARS/Intro_RS_Lab2.md

 ```
 ![Figure 8.
 Layer titles](L2_titles.png)

 13. If look back to the table of Sentinel-2 wavelengths, we can see that Band 8 is in the NIR (near infra-red) spectrum.
-Therefore, to map a false-colour composite we need to put Band 8 into the red channel, move Band 4 into the green channel, and move Band 3 into the blue channel.
+Therefore, to map a false-color composite we need to put Band 8 into the red channel, move Band 4 into the green channel, and move Band 3 into the blue channel.
 The resulting image now shows photosynthetically active vegetation in vibrant red.

 ```JavaScript
 // Add RGB composite to map, using NIR for false-colour